 Connecting with other emergency medical technicians (EMT) outside your local community is often challenging.
 One of the best ways to connect with EMTs outside of your local community is through EMT blogs, which are created and written by and for those trained to respond quickly to emergency situations such as fires, traumatic injuries, and medical crises.
 Here is our list of some of the best five EMT blogs to read and follow.

 1. Everyday EMS Tips

 Sometimes a quick read once a day is all EMTs have adequate time for.
-Everyday EMS Tips blogs vary in length, but are typically short and packed with information.
+The Everyday EMS Tips blog posts vary in length, but are typically short and packed with information.
 Better yet, guest authors who are EMS professionals or EMS students write the blogs, which makes for laid-back, current and relatable content.
-Everyday EMS gives readers a little bit of everything, from EMS tips, reviews, podcasts, videos and case studies.
+Everyday EMS gives readers a little bit of everything, from EMS tips, reviews, podcasts, videos, and case studies.

 2. Journal of Emergency Medical Services (JEMS) Editor Blog

 In the JEMS Editor Blog, Editor-in-chief A.J Heightman, has 30 some years of EMS experience behind his back, making for an excellent blog.
 He posts a couple of times a month, and the visuals and content are well worth the wait.
-His posts are typically short, but engaged and thought provoking.
+His posts are typically short, but engaging and thought-provoking.